Borjamomo96/ESPADA/README.md

 # ADP ALMA Pipeline

-ADPAlmaP is a wrapper for the software (ALminer, SoFiA2 and SIP) designed to obtain advanced ALMA data products.
+ADP Alma Pipeline (ADPALMAP) is a wrapper for the software (ALminer, SoFiA2 and SIP) designed to obtain advanced ALMA data products.

 ## Requirements